Battle of Camperdown: Return journeys

 Two other prizes were lost to the British fleet: Monnikkendam had been supplied with a prize crew of 35 men from Beaulieu, but had become separated during the gales and lost its remaining masts and spars.
 The crew fitted jury masts, but they too collapsed and the hull flooded to a depth of 14 ft.
-On 12 October, aware that the ship would soon founder, the prize master instructed the Dutch boatswain to run the ship onto the Dutch coast at West Cappel.
-Local boats came out to the stranded vessel and all aboard were saved, the 35 British prisoners taken to a prison hulk at Flushing.
+On 12 October, aware that the ship would soon founder, the prize master instructed the Batavian boatswain to run the ship onto the Dutch coast at West Cappel.
+Local boats came out to the stranded vessel and all aboard were saved, the 35 British prisoners taken to a prison hulk at Vlissingen.
 The ship itself was wrecked beyond repair and abandoned.
-The other captured frigate, Ambuscade, was also driven ashore in a sinking state and the prize crew made prisoner, but in that case the ship was salvaged and later returned to Dutch service.
+The other captured frigate, Ambuscade, was also driven ashore in a sinking state and the prize crew made prisoner, but in that case the ship was salvaged and later returned to Batavian service.

-In contrast to the British difficulties, the survivors of the Dutch fleet had few problems returning to the Texel, with the exception of Brutus.
-Admiral Bloys van Treslong had sailed for the coast off Hinder with two brigs, and there on 13 October the 40-gun British frigate under Captain Sir Thomas Williams found him.
-At 16:30, Endymion closed with the larger, but damaged, Dutch ship and opened fire, Brutus responding with a broadside of its own.
+In contrast to the British difficulties, the survivors of the Batavian fleet had few problems returning to the Texel, with the exception of Brutus.
+Van Treslong had sailed for the coast off Hinder with two brigs, and there on 13 October the 40-gun British frigate under Captain Sir Thomas Williams found him.
+At 16:30, Endymion closed with the larger, but damaged, Batavian ship and opened fire, Brutus responding with a broadside of its own.
 Williams successfully raked his opponent twice, but the complicated tides of the Dutch coast dragged his ship out of range at 17:30 before he could press his attack any further.
 Firing rockets in the hope of attracting attention from any of Duncan's ships, Williams was rewarded at 22:30 by the arrival of Beaulieu.
-On 14 October the frigates hunted for their opponents, and found the Dutch ships off the Goeree channel at 05:00.
-The frigates closed, and Bloys van Treslong withdrew, passing deeper into Dutch waters and reaching safety at Maese by 07:00.
+On 14 October the frigates hunted for their opponents, and found the Batavian ships off the Goeree channel at 05:00.
+The frigates closed, and van Treslong withdrew, passing deeper into Dutch waters and reaching safety at Maese by 07:00.
 The British frigates, their quarry having escaped, returned to Duncan's struggling fleet.